PriyankaM2000/Wiremetrics/README.md

-These file consist of HTML and CSS code for Portfolio webpage design.
+The HTML and CSS code written for Portfolio webpage design.